hackitmac/hackitmac.github.io/_posts/workshops/2014-01-30-welcome-to-hackbu.md

 week: 0

 date: '2014-01-30T20:00:00-05:00'
-permalink: /workshops/2014/spring/welcome-to-hackbu/
+permalink: /workshops/2014/spring/welcome-to-hackitmac/
 ---

 ## Parts of the Web
-Let’s kick off HackBU by diving into short lesson about the Internet and how it works.
+Let’s kick off hackitmac by diving into short lesson about the Internet and how it works.

 ### IP Addresses
 Every computer connected to the Internet has an **IP address**.
 An IP address is a unique address that specifies where your computer is located in the network.
 There are different formats for specifying IP addresses, but the most common right now is IPv4 (which you’ve likely seen).
 IPv4 addresses consist of four sets of numbers (ranging from 0-255, inclusive), separated by periods (`192.168.2.1`, for example).